bresilla/bibiman/README.md

 ## Open connected files or links

-Now, `bibiman` also provides the possibility to open PDFs (as value of the `file` BibLaTeX field), as well as DOIs and URLs.
+`bibiman` also provides the possibility to open PDFs (as value of the `file` BibLaTeX field), as well as DOIs and URLs.

 For selecting the right program, it uses `xdg-open` on Linux, `open` on MacOS, and `start` on Windows.
 Thanks to the report from @bastislack in #2 MacOS seems